morphx666/KeyLaunch/README.md

 Although 3.0 is considerably more advanced than version 2.x, there are several features missing, such as:

-- The ability to perform operations over file from the search results window:
+- The ability to perform operations over files from the search results window:

 [![KeyLaunch 2.x Context Menu](http://whenimbored.xfx.net/wp-content/uploads/2012/10/kl2x_context_menu-300x82.png)](http://whenimbored.xfx.net/wp-content/uploads/2012/10/kl2x_context_menu.png)